 The Planned Violence: Post/colonial Urban Infrastructures and Literature network, a collaboration with Jawaharlal Nehru University and the University of the Witwatersrand, sets out to explore the shifting relationship between urban planning, violence and literary representation from colonial into postcolonial times.
 The project examines the complex role of literature in theorizing the city: how contemporary patterns of violence are embedded within urban stories of the past, and how narrative complicates official histories of post-imperial, multicultural London, and postcolonial Delhi and Johannesburg.
 The network brings the insights of critical geographers and historians into dialogue with cultural and literary critics, identifying literary texts as key to interrogating current theoretical debates on space and social control.

 Oxford attracts some of Africa’s best and brightest students.
 The University currently has over 370 students from sub-Saharan Africa, with a particular concentration in the Social Sciences division.

-A number of Oxford’s African graduate students have been supported by the world famous and prestigious Rhodes Scholarships which are awarded to outstanding all-round students and cover the costs of graduate study at Oxford.
-In Africa, the scholarships are available to exceptional individuals from Kenya, Southern Africa (including South Africa, Botswana, Lesotho, Malawi, Namibia, and Swaziland), Zambia, and Zimbabwe.
+The prestigious Rhodes Scholarships, which are awarded to outstanding all-round students and cover the costs of graduate study at Oxford, are available to applicants from Kenya, Southern Africa (including South Africa, Botswana, Lesotho, Malawi, Namibia, and Swaziland), Zambia, and Zimbabwe.